rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/CilantroMintChutney.rst

 Directions
 ----------

-1. Process all ingredients in blender until smooth, about 30 seconds, scraping down sides of jar with spatula after 10 seconds.
+1. Blend all ingredients until smooth, about 30 seconds, scraping down the sides of the jar with a spatula after 10 seconds.